Bernoulli free boundary problem for the infinity Laplacian: Existence

 \section{Existence}

-We start the analysis of existence of solutions to problem \ref{f:P} by observing that, for any $\lambda \geq 1/\inradius$, it admits a bunch of ``trivial'' solutions.
-Inspired by the results of the previous section, they are found among infinity harmonic potentials $w_K$ of suitably chosen compact sets $K$ contained into $\Omc{\frac{1}{\lambda}}$.
-Recall that the zero set of $w_K$ can be characterized as in \eqref{f:0set}; in particular, we have $\{w_K = 0\} = K$ if and only if the set $I_0$ defined in \eqref{f:I0} is empty.
+We start the analysis of existence of solutions to problem \ref{f:P} by observing that, for any $\lambda \geq 1/\inradius$, it admits many solutions whose zero level set is Lebesgue negligible.
+Inspired by the results of the previous section, they are found among infinity harmonic potentials $w_K$ of suitably chosen compact sets $K$ contained in $\Omc{\frac{1}{\lambda}}$.
+Recall that the zero set of $w_K$ can be characterized as in \eqref{f:0set}; in particular, by Lemma~\ref{l:clarify}, we have that $\{w_K = 0\} = K$ if and only if the set $I_0$ defined in~\eqref{f:I0} is empty.

 \begin{proposition} Let $\lambda \geq 1/\inradius$, and let $K \subseteq \Omc{\frac{1}{\lambda}}$ be a non-empty compact set.
 Assume that

 Then the infinity--harmonic potential $w_K$ of $K$ relative to $\Omega$ is a solution to \ref{f:P}. \end{proposition}